alisw/alisw.github.io/infrastructure-pr-testing.markdown

 seq 0 3 | xargs -I{} aurora task ssh -l root <ID>/{} "echo 4 > config/workers-pool-size"
 seq 0 3 | xargs -I{} aurora task ssh -l root <ID>/{} "echo {} > config/worker-index"
 ```

+## Updating a PR checker
+{:deploy-checker}

+Sometimes you want to update the cluster to a new version of the build script, e.g. to address some bug
+or to provide a new feature.
+This can be done with no interruption of service by using the following recipe.

+TO BE FIXED.

+Sometimes you need to modify running checkers, e.g. to spawn more instances or to change their configuration.
+This is in general done by modifying the configuration in `aurora/continuous-integration.aurora`,
+and the issuing the `aurora update` command.

+Because of the way the system is partitioned, we can ensure fully
+covered scale up / scale down operations in the following way.
+Say that
+we want to go from 4 workers to 8, one can start the new 4 workers by
+doing:

+    # Start the new 4 workers by doing.
+    aurora update start build/mesosci/devel/aliphysics_github_ci/4-7 aurora/continuos-integration.aurora

+    # Those workers do the same job as worker 2 and 3 in the previous configuration.
+    # Once they are up and running, we can therefore safely redeploy 2 and 3.
+    aurora update start build/mesosci/devel/aliphysics_github_ci/2-3 aurora/continuos-integration.aurora

+    # The new 2 and 3 will do the job of the old 1, which we can now redeploy
+    aurora update start build/mesosci/devel/aliphysics_github_ci/1 aurora/continuos-integration.aurora

+    # Finally we restart 0
+    aurora update start build/mesosci/devel/aliphysics_github_ci/0 aurora/continuos-integration.aurora

 ## Restarting a checker
 {:restart-checker }